-As a clinical nurse, I worked nights in the Emergency Department for three years, and Home Health and Hospice each for two years.
-In these settings, reaching out to touch people was an everyday practice.
+As a clinical nurse, I worked nights for three years in the Emergency Department, and two years each in Home Health and Hospice.
+Using my hands to reach out to touch people was an everyday practice.
 Caring touch bridges gaps.
-It offers human-to-human contact and communication in service of healing.
+It offers human-to-human contact and communication in service of health, healing, and hope.
 In nursing, it is an essential practice.

 The science of trauma, the field of neuroscience and how the mind body functions when disrupted, offers a foundation for how and why that is so.
 Wonderful researchers, practitioners and scientists in the field of PTSD include Dr Bessel van der Kolk, neuroscientist and trauma specialist, with his book The Body Keeps The Score lays out how the brain is changed by trauma, and states that bodywork is a cornerstone of healing the places that talk therapy can’t reach.
 Dr Gabor Mate, MD from Canada who speaks openly and clearly on how Adverse Childhood Events (ACE) directly affect not only our mental health, but also impacts our physical health.

 Dr Candace Pert, neuroscientist and pharmacologist – known as The Mother of Psychoneuroimmunology – and her book The Molecules of Emotion, “Since emotions run every system in the body, don’t underestimate their power to treat and heal,” And lastly Dr Mario Martinez, clinical neuropsychologist, and his book entitled The Mind Body Code, which encourages the cultivation of what he calls the healing fields of exalted emotions to balance and release experiences stored in the body.
 I highly recommend his experiential audio by the same title.